Want to know how to plan your trips? Are you planning a trip and don’t know where to start?

-If you plan a trip abroad and need to carry a passport, you have to check that it is in force.
+If you plan a trip abroad and must carry a passport, you must check that it is in force.
 At least it must be valid for 6 months from the date of departure of your flight and that it takes place to put the entry and exit stamp and/or visas.

 Are you going to travel to a destination that needs a VISA to enter?
-You need to know what VISA you need and what you need to do to get it.
+First, you need to know what VISA you need and what you need to do to get it.

-Each country is different, and it is also different with each nationality.
-Please don’t leave this for the last minute.
+Each country is different, and it is also different for each nationality.
+So please don’t leave this for the last minute.

 - Air tickets

 - Driver’s license